orientechnologies/orientdb-docs/etl/Transformer.md

 **Example**

-- Transform a row in CSV (as `ODocument` class), using commas as the separator, considering `NULL` as a null value and skipping rows two through four.
+- Transforms a row in CSV (as `ODocument` class), using commas as the separator, considering `NULL` as a null value and skipping rows two through four.

   ```json
   { "csv": { "separator": ",", "nullValue": "NULL",